What is the Paris Agreement and why has Biden rejoined the climate pact?

 Why did Trump call the Paris Agreement a ‘disaster’ for the US?

-Mr Trump has repeatedly mischaracterized the terms of the agreement, which are voluntary.
+Mr Trump has repeatedly mischaracterised the terms of the agreement, which are voluntary.
 In October 2019, he called it a massive wealth transfer from America to other nations and dubbed it “one-sided”.

 Mr Trump announced his intention to withdraw in June 2017, saying it was an end to “the draconian financial and economic burdens the agreement imposes on our country.”